Posterior and variational inference for deep neural networks with heavy-tailed weights: Main results

 Theorem \ref{thm : comp} shows that, when performing a re-scaling of every coefficient of wide structured deep neural networks, by a well-chosen factor $\sigma_k$, the heavy-tailed prior leads to nearly minimax adaptive concentration of the tempered posterior regarding both the smoothness and the hidden compositional structure of the true function $f_0$.
 Indeed, neither the smoothness parameters $(\beta_i)$ nor the intrinsic dimensions $(t_i)$ were used to define the prior $\Pi$.
 Theorem \ref{thm : mink} below shows that a similar prior also leads to adaptation to low-dimensional structure on the input data $(X_i)$.

 Theory of deep neural network approximation (see for example \citet{kohler_full} or \citet{lu2021deep}) suggests that, given a true regression function $f_0$ in a model displaying low-dimensional structure (for example compositional structure on $f_0$) there is a `minimal' approximating network structure $(L^*(\boldsymbol{\beta},\mathbf{t}),\mathbf{r}^*(\boldsymbol{\beta},\mathbf{t}))$ in terms of depth and width.
 To achieve adaptation one could recover this structure via model selection with a hierarchical prior (see for example \citet{polson2018posterior}, \citet{kong2023masked}, \citet{ohn2024adaptive}).
 Here instead we show in Theorem \ref{thm : comp} (resp.
 Theorem \ref{thm : mink} below) that with our heavy-tailed prior no hierarchical step is required to achieve adaptation and it is sufficient to take a fixed (`overfitting') network architecture, independent of $\boldsymbol{\beta}$ and $\mathbf{t}$ (resp. independent of $\beta$ and $t^*$ in the result below) and draw independent coefficients.
+We refer to Section \ref{sec : architecture} for more discussion on the choice of the architecture.

-We allow for some liberty for the choice of the decay coefficients $\sigma_k$.
-One can for example chose the same decay $\sigma_k = \exp(- \log^{2(1+\delta)}n)$ for every coefficient so that the $\theta_k$ are independent and identically distributed.
+We allow for some flexibility in the choice of the decay coefficients $\sigma_k$.
+One can for example chose the same decay $\sigma_k = \exp(- \log^{2(1+\delta)}n)$ for every coefficient so that the $\theta_k$'s are independent and identically distributed.
 We refer to Section \ref{sec:disc} for a brief discussion on other possible choices.

 \begin{remark} a) The rate $\phi_n$ includes a logarithmic factor which we did not try to optimise; one can make the power $\gamma$ slightly smaller by taking a slightly different depth, albeit with a slightly different choice of $\sigma_k$'s.
 For simplicity we do not pursue such refinements here. b) Recall that we have assumed that an upper bound $M_0$ on $f_0$ is known: this is only used through the fact that we take a `clipping' function to state Corollary \ref{cor : clip}, where $B$ has to be larger than $M_0$.
 If this is not assumed, then the conclusion of Theorem \ref{thm : comp} still holds in $\alpha$--Rényi divergence. \end{remark}